fromjyce/CPrograms/README.md

-# C Programs for FIRST Semester
+# C Programs
 This repository contains the C programs that I have submitted for assignments and records during my first semester at college.
 The programs cover a range of topics, including basic data types, control structures, arrays, functions, and file handling.
+Additionally, I have uploaded C files that I have created so far, showcasing my programming journey.

 ## Structure of the Repository
 The repository contains separate folders for assignments and records from my first semester.
 These folders store multiple C programs and other related files.